 Due to an increasing amount of data being generated from various business areas, it has become highly difficult for some organizations to actually extract meaningful insights from all the digital information they possess.
 Hence, companies are now turning to AI to boost their business intelligence through speedy data mining and analytics.

-AI-powered business intelligence software essentially works to help organizational leaders make smart, data-driven decisions.
+AI-powered business intelligence software, exemplifying agentic AI, essentially works to help organizational leaders make smart, data-driven decisions.
 Typically, on the basis of easy-to-digest reports, performance indicators, customer behavior insights, and other trends that have been extrapolated by the algorithms from the provided data.

 Generally, business intelligence solutions can come in various shapes and sizes.
 From simple web dashboards and reports to more complex data mining software — there are multiple ways for the algorithms to deliver crucial knowledge to you.

 The truth is, in modern realities, personalization has become an imperative tool within a marketer’s arsenal.
-So much so that 71% of consumers have come to expect that companies deliver tailored interactions.
+Today 81% of consumers prefer to deal with companies that deliver tailored interactions.
 Yet, a truly personalized marketing strategy can only be created through accurate customer segmentation and behavior monitoring.

 Webinar: User-Driven Approach